 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is regularly required to sit for long time periods, use hands/fingers to manipulate an adding machine/computer keyboard, effective communication skills both written and oral, and hear.
+While performing the duties of this job, the employee is regularly required to sit for a long time period, use hands/fingers to manipulate a computer keyboard, communicate verbally over the phone and in person and hear.
+The employee is required to stand and walk, sometimes bend, twist, stoop, reach, kneel, crouch, grasp, and lift up to 35 lbs.
 Specific vision abilities required by this job include close vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
-Some standing and walking is required.
-Lifting up to 35 lbs. and bending, lifting, and twisting is required for this position.